 Benefits of Rolling Admissions

-Most of schools with rolling admissions open up the application period in the fall, often in first week of September.
-This period continues through the entire spring, or sometimes later till March-April, if seats are still available.
-If you miss deadlines of colleges with specific dates or don’t get accepted at the schools you applied to, you may still not give up the hopes and may apply to a school with rolling admissions in the spring of senior year.
+Most of the schools with rolling admissions open up the application period in the fall, often in the first week of September.
+This period continues through the entire spring, or sometimes later till March-April if seats are still available.
+If you miss deadlines of colleges with specific dates or don’t get accepted at the schools you applied to, you may still apply to a school with rolling admissions in the spring of senior year.
 However, just because such schools don’t pressurize you with deadlines, doesn’t mean you should put off your application.
 You must still apply as early as you can to meet the regular decision deadline.

 Few colleges with rolling admissions process set a “priority deadline,” stating that students who apply by that date will have better chances of getting in.
 For the more competitive colleges, like Rutgers, who clearly state the same, priority deadline dates should be considered as a fixed/strict deadline for that college.
 Penn State’s priority deadline is November 30, although it will still accept applications after this date, you must try to submit by then if you’re serious about getting accepted.
 The more selective or competitive the school, the earlier you should attempt to submit your application.

 - University of Alabama

 - University of Minnesota